St. Louis: Founding

-For the first few years of St. Louis's existence, the city was not recognized by any of the governments.
+For the city's first few years, it was not recognized by any governments.
 Although the settlement was thought to be under the control of the Spanish government, no one asserted any authority over it, and thus St. Louis had no local government.
 This vacuum led Laclède to assume civil control, and all problems were disposed in public settings, such as communal meetings.
 In addition, Laclède granted new settlers lots in town and the surrounding countryside.
 In hindsight, many of these original settlers thought of these first few years as "the golden age of St. Louis".

-By 1765, the city began receiving visits from representatives of the English, French, and Spanish governments.
-The Indians in the area expressed dissatisfaction at being under the control of British forces.
-One of the great Ottawa chieftains, Pontiac, was angered by the change of power and the potential for the British to come into their lands.
-He desired to fight against them but many of the St. Louis inhabitants refused.
+In 1763, the Native Americans in the region around St. Louis began expressing dissatisfaction with the victorious British, objecting to their refusal to continue to the French tradition of supplying gifts to Natives.
+Odawa chieftain Pontiac began forming a pan-tribal alliance to counter British control over the region but received little support from the indigenous residents of St. Louis.
+By 1765, the city began receiving visits from representatives of the British, French, and Spanish governments.

 St. Louis was transferred to the French First Republic in 1800 (although all of the colonial lands continued to be administered by Spanish officials), then sold by the French to the U.S. in 1803 as part of the Louisiana Purchase.
 St. Louis became the capital of, and gateway to, the new territory.
 Shortly after the official transfer of authority was made, the Lewis and Clark Expedition was commissioned by President Thomas Jefferson.
 The expedition departed from St. Louis in May 1804 along the Missouri River to explore the vast territory.
 There were hopes of finding a water route to the Pacific Ocean, but the party had to go overland in the Upper West.
 They reached the Pacific Ocean via the Columbia River in summer 1805.
 They returned, reaching St. Louis on September 23, 1806.
 Both Lewis and Clark lived in St. Louis after the expedition.
 Many other explorers, settlers, and trappers (such as Ashley's Hundred) would later take a similar route to the West.